-A hands-on tutorial covering cell segmentation with SOPA (StarDist + ProSeg), spatial domain identification with Novae (with batch correction on the fly), and cell type annotation with Enrichmap (also with built-in batch correction and spatial smoothing) on a Visium HD colorectal cancer dataset.
+A hands-on tutorial covering cell segmentation with SOPA (StarDist + ProSeg), spatial domain identification with Novae (with batch correction on the fly), and cell type annotation using 1) reference-based methods, deconvolution on 8 µm bins with RCTD-py and FlashDeconv, plus CellTypist on segmented cells using a scRNA-seq reference, and 2) reference-free annotation with Enrichmap gene set signatures (with built-in batch correction and spatial smoothing), on a Visium HD colorectal cancer dataset.

 flowchart LR